-Stretch Mark Removal Treatment is exactly what is says it is, removing or reducing the visibility of stretch mark scarring, mainly through the use of laser treatment.
-Usually requires 4-6 treatments over a four to six month period.
+SpaMedica can remove or reduce the visibility of stretch mark scarring; mainly through the use of laser treatment.
+Patients usually require 4-6 sessions over a four to six month period.

 Length of Procedure